funskydev/NoBannerName2/README.md

 ## Compatibility
 Works on iOS 14.0 - iOS 14.x

-Untested on iOS 12 and 13
+Untested on iOS 12 and 13 but should also works

 ## Download links
 [Download .deb file](https://github.com/funskydev/NoBannerName2/releases)